davispolito/MUS-545-tutorial/README.md

 All that being said here again is the command we want to use

  `python3 helper.py create MyProjects/MyProj --board seed`

+ Again it is important that you call create like this `MyProjects/MyProj` as we will rely on this directory structure later.
+The actual names are unimportant but the fact that it is called with a directory inside a directory is.
 ### 2. Compiling
 - Open your project in VS Code.
   - Open VS Code.